On the rank of elliptic curves: Introduction

 with $c\not=0$ and $r$ the rank of $C$.
 The rank of an elliptic curve is defined as the rank of the group of solutions in the rational numbers.
 The number $r$ in the Taylor expansion of $L(C,s)$ is called the algebraic rank of the curve.
 The conjecture is thus that the rank and the algebraic rank are equal.
-Information of the Birch and Swinnerton-Dyes conjecture can be found in [1].
-Our notations are as in [2], in [1] $N_p$ is defined as one larger than in [2].

 Let $p>2$ be prime, $Z_p$ the cyclic group of integers modulo $p$, and $Z_p^*=\{1,\dots ,p-1\}$.
 The set of quadratic residues modulo $p$ is the set

 and the set of nonresidues modulo $p$ is